Agenda: 24-26 March 2026

 Dr. Jerry Lucas, President, TeleStrategies09:30-10:15

-Transitioning Lawful interception Network Core Features from 4G to 5G SA: What’s it Looking Like and Challenges Ahead
+Transitioning Lawful Interception Network Core Features from 4G to 5G SA to 6G: What's it Looking Like and Challenges Ahead

 Dr. Matthew Lucas, VP, TeleStrategies(THIS SESSION IS FOR LEA AND GOVERNMENT ATTENDEES ONLY)